 In addition to the scenic drive, two attractions along Hwy.
 93 are well worth a stop.
 Eldorado Canyon State Park is one of the world’s top rock climbing attractions.
 The sheer 500-foot high cliffs here are dotted with climbers, seeming to defy gravity.
 If you’re not a rock climber, you’ll still love the views, the scenic river flowing through the center of the canyon, and a wonderful one-mile trail that is an old abandoned railroad cut, every inch of it offering incredible scenery into the canyon.

 In South Boulder is the National Center for Atmospheric Research (NCAR).
 The buildings were designed by I.M.
 Pei, who also designed the pyramid at the Louvre in Paris.
 NCAR is considered one of his masterpieces and was also used in the Woody Allen movie, “Sleeper.”
-Inside, there is fun interactive free museum about the earth’s atmosphere that lets you create lightning, make a miniature tornado, and learn about global warming.
 There’s also an outdoor half-mile Weather Trail that explains some of the unique aspects of weather in Colorado.
-From here, you can return to Denver on crowded Hwy.
-36, or backtrack down scenic Hwy.
-93 to Golden, for a rewarding visit to one of the town’s six craft breweries.
+From here, you can backtrack down scenic Hwy.
+93 to Golden, for a quick stop in one of the town's restaurants or breweries for take-out and growlers to go.

 Clear Creek Canyon to Central City and the “Oh My God Road” After a delicious brunch in one of Golden’s many outdoor cafes, head up Hwy.
 6 through Clear Creek Canyon.
 This is one of the narrowest, steepest and most dramatic canyons in Colorado, and is internationally known as a rock climbing area.
-Along the way, you’ll see rafters, kayakers, fishermen, and even gold-panners.
+Depending on restrictions, you might see rafters, kayakers, fishermen, and even gold-panners along the way.
 Stop at Mayhem Gulch Trailhead, 12 miles west of Golden, and hike for a bit on the new Peaks to Plains Trail.
 One day, this trail will stretch from Idaho Springs all the way to Golden.
 Currently, there are four miles of creek side paved trails.

 At the junction with Hwy.
 119, turn right to Black Hawk, the largest gambling center in Colorado with 10,000 slot machines, poker, Black Jack and roulette in nearly two dozen casinos.
 From Black Hawk, turn left and climb one mile to the historic mining town of Central City.
 Once called the “richest spot on earth,” Central City in the 1870s had a population of 30,000 and was the largest gold rush boom town in Colorado.
 On the hills and dirt roads above town, you’ll find historic graveyards, old mines and ghost towns, while the town itself is a treasure-trove of beautiful brick and stone Victorian buildings.